Asvix-04/Medibot-AI/README.md

 ````
 # MediBot AI

-**MediBot AI** is an advanced AI-powered medical chatbot designed to assist users in validating their medical queries, tracking health metrics, and connecting with nearby healthcare services.
+Is an advanced AI-powered medical chatbot designed to assist users in validating their medical queries, tracking health metrics, and connecting with nearby healthcare services.
 With an interactive conversational interface, MediBot provides a holistic digital healthcare experience through a combination of AI models and real-time integrations.

 ## Features

-- **AI Medical Chatbot**: Built using a combination of the **Ollama** and **RAG** models to provide real-time, accurate responses to medical queries.
+- AI Medical Chatbot: Built using a combination of the Ollama and RAG models to provide real-time, accurate responses to medical queries.
-- **Voice Interaction**: Integrated **OpenAI Whisper** for speech-to-text functionality.
+- Voice Interaction: Integrated OpenAI Whisper for speech-to-text functionality.
-- **React-Based Frontend**: Built with modern React for a responsive user interface.
+- React-Based Frontend: Built with modern React for a responsive user interface.
-- **Geo Integration**: Uses **Google Maps API** to help users locate nearby hospitals, clinics, and pharmacies.
+- Geo Integration: Uses Google Maps API to help users locate nearby hospitals, clinics, and pharmacies.
-- **Appointment Scheduling**: Schedule and manage appointments directly through the platform.
+- Appointment Scheduling: Schedule and manage appointments directly through the platform.
-- **Health Dashboard**: Monitor critical health metrics such as:
+- Health Dashboard: Monitor critical health metrics such as:
-  - Blood Pressure (BP)
+  > Blood Pressure (BP)
-  - Heart Rate
+  > Heart Rate
-  - Pulse Rate
+  > Pulse Rate
-  - Cholesterol levels
+  > Cholesterol levels
-- **Health Report Generator**: Automatically generate personalized health reports.
+- Health Report Generator: Automatically generate personalized health reports.

 ## Upcoming Features